-B02: Remote sensing of aerosol properties and surface reflectance in the Arctic from satellite observations
+B02: Remote sensing of aerosols and their properties in the Arctic from satellite observations

 Hypothesis:

-In phase II we will answer the following questions related to the hypothesis:
+In phase III we will answer the following questions related to the hypothesis:

 Achievements phase I